RonaldOellers/Gaffa-tape/README.md

 # Get all filenames
 If you need to get all filenames in a directory eg. as input or for your samplesheet.

+# Get Count Reads in fastqfile
+This script can give you the number of reads in your .fastq.gz files either for all of them in a folder or for a single one that you specify

 # Get Sequencing Data
 If you need to make a soft link to your sequencing data directory to run pipelines or analysis